-Roy Hobbs Baseball is adult amateur recreation baseball, servicing teams and leagues across the United States.
-Roy Hobbs Baseball is affiliated with the Amateur Athletic Union through its work with Challenged Athletes and baseball.
+Roy Hobbs Baseball is adult amateur recreation baseball, servicing teams and leagues across the United States, Canada, and the Carribean.
+Roy Hobbs Baseball is affiliated with the American Challenged Athletes and works directly with Challenged Athletes and baseball.

 Roy Hobbs Baseball is people who love the game of baseball and have determined that anyone can play the greatest of America’s team sports … regardless of age.
-Since the founding days, Roy Hobbs has expanded its view to include all ages 18 and over and to include for a number of years women’s teams as a specific division (although women are welcome in the men’s competition).
+Since the founding days, Roy Hobbs has expanded its view to include all ages 30 and over and to include for a number of years women’s teams as a specific division (although women are welcome to play on the men's teams).

 Roy Hobbs’ current national tournament play is in these age groups:

-Roy Hobbs Baseball’s signature event is its annual World Series, which celebrates its 23rd anniversary in October/November 2011 in Fort Myers/Lee County, Florida, at the spring training homes of the Minnesota Twins and Boston Red Sox and historic Terry Park, site of MLB spring training from 1925 through 1987.
-Roy Hobbs Baseball and Lee County officials have agreements in place to keep the World Series in Lee County through 2019.
+Roy Hobbs Baseball’s signature event is its annual World Series, which celebrates its 28th anniversary in 2016 in Fort Myers/Lee County, Florida, at the spring training homes of the Minnesota Twins and Boston Red Sox, City of Palms Stadium, historic Terry Park, site of MLB spring training from 1925 through 1987, and the Player Development Complex, which is now the year-round home of Roy Hobbs Baseball.
+Roy Hobbs Baseball and Lee County officials have agreements in place to keep the World Series in Lee County through 2024.

-The World Series in Fort Myers has grown from the 54 teams in 1993 to 193 in 2010, when more than 3,300 players participated, and champions were crowned in 21 divisions.
-More than 600 games were played in the 2010 Roy Hobbs World Series.
+The World Series in Fort Myers has grown from the 54 teams in 1993 to 240 in 2015, when more than 4,000 players participated, and champions were crowned in 24 divisions and more than 825 games were played.

-Roy Hobbs Baseball also offers players the option of Locker Room accommodations at the World Series, where players get their own locker in a Major League locker room of the Twins or Red Sox, complete with trainer services, laundry services, breakfast and snacks and post-game refreshments.
-Yes, there is a fee, but for 6+ days of full amenities, the locker room option sold out in 2010.
-For coming years there is expansion, but in 2011, the limit is going to be 80 locker slots per week as of April.
+Roy Hobbs Baseball also offers players the option of Locker Room accommodations at the World Series, where players get their own locker in a Major League locker room, complete with professional sports trainer services, laundry services, breakfast and snacks and post-game refreshments.
+Yes, there is a fee, but for 6+ days of full amenities, the locker room option usually sells out.

 Who is Roy Hobbs?